 Stop returning false from your before filters

-Published almost 5 years ago
+Published about 5 years ago

 In the past version of Rails you had to explicitly return false from before filters to halt the filter chain and make sure the action doesn’t get run.
 The code looked somewhat like :